 Even though it is believed that the major cause of the deadly attack on September 11 was the gap between the rich and the poor in the world, all the attacks against Philippines and Afghanistan are widening this gap and thereby duplicating the reasons to hate the West and its Civilization.
 In future, the West will not be identified by its best qualities, a constitutional order, with democracy, or prosperity, but rather with its ghostly sides, arbitrary acts, violence, and with lack of respect (Harjo, 2007).

-With each bomb that falls and any western soldier that kills on Afghanistan soil, the West, diverts its attention to the poverty and suffering of the people in the south.
+With each bomb that falls and any western soldier that kills on Afghanistan soil, the West diverts its attention to the poverty and suffering of the people in the south.
 Even the present apparent success cannot change this.
 With its charm offensive, the west is not only betraying its own principles, but is also weakening the collective legal effort taken to counter terrorism.
 In the ultimate analysis, this unsaid war is no longer being taken to counter terror, but rather to preserve the character of military invincibility.
 Finally, with each day that war is waged in the south and with any security law that is passed in the Western world, the much-needed freedom that should be defended is totally threatened.
 The refugees who emerge because of this military action and its severe effects are ignored and marginalized (Harjo, 2007).

 During the September 11 terror attack in United States of America, not only did thousands of innocent civilians suffer an agonizing pain and death, but also western civilization suffered a major defeat.
 The people killed in this attack can never be restored back to life by the war against Al Quaeda or Taliban.
 Each day of war, the risk of a still greater political and moral disaster increases.
 It is still very much possible to learn from the failures noted up to present day.
 There is still a lot of chance to return to the negotiating table and to reach a political clarification that tries to reinvent a legal order and to create conducive environment for social equality and justice in Afghanistan and in the rest of the world (Harjo, 2007).